 Before we lost daylight, David and I went for a walk up one of the roads.
 The sign said there was a sheep station, but we didn’t get that far.
 We had an incredibly still night in Garry’s Anchorage.

 The next day we headed to Moon Point and anchored just south of the point.

 The forecasters were calling for very light winds over the next week, so we were eager to try to get out to a few islands in the southern Great Barrier Reef (Lady Elliot and Lady Musgrave).
-We went for a paddle and stayed our one night at Moon Point, and woke up at 1:30 am with the winds howling and Starry Horizons getting tossed around uncomfortably.
+We went for a paddle and stayed our one night at Moon Point.
+We woke up at 1:30 am with the winds howling and Starry Horizons getting tossed around uncomfortably.
 Our anchor was still good, but we clearly didn’t have the protection we needed for this freak wind.

 Sure enough, when we woke up in the morning and checked the weather, our window of calm was completely gone.
 Strong SE winds were going to roll in, making Moon Point uncomfortable.

 Packed sand makes up these cliffs, a noticeable feature from the water.
 We walked here, exploring the formations, avoiding dingos, and poking at dead starfish.

 We didn’t anchor exactly at Wathumba Creek, but a bit further south.
 The west side of Fraser Island is nothing but long beaches occasionally broken by creeks, so we were still near several creeks, which we forded on our beach walks.
 We anchored next to our friends Justine and Glen on Shima, which enabled us to have some socialization!
 After a walk on the beach where we saw a whale’s bone, we had sundowners on the beach with Justine and Glen.

 The next night we went over to Shima for a tour and afternoon tea.
 We left with just barely enough sunlight to catch a last-minute drone flight.